Tom Brady’s not so-very good extraordinary day

 Beyond that, how the afternoon actually went for the present-day Tom Brady is up for debate.

 With Rob Gronkowski once again at his disposal, Brady threw for 283 yards and a pair of touchdowns against the pathetic Jets, an improvement from his stinker two weeks ago against the Tennessee Titans.
-It was the first game in more than a month during which Brady threw more than one touchdown pass and the 115.4 passing rating was his best all season.
+It was the first game in more than a month during which Brady threw more than one touchdown pass, and the 115.4 passing rating was his best all season.

 Patriots radio analyst Scott Zolak delivered raves over Brady’s nifty footwork on Sunday, declaring it the best he’s seen all season, while rookie running back Sony Michel showed plenty of his own to the tune of 133 yards rushing.
-And as if the win couldn’t make the day bright enough for the Patriots, the Pittsburgh Steelers ended up losing the Denver Broncos, throttling New England right back into position for the AFC’s No. 2 seed.
+As if the win couldn’t make the day bright enough for the Patriots, the Pittsburgh Steelers ended up losing to the Denver Broncos, throttling New England right back into position for the AFC’s No. 2 seed.

 So why does everything feel merely pacifying surrounding the New England Patriots?

-If last Monday’s Chiefs-Rams game was immediately considered the most memorable regular season game ever, then Sunday’s tilt between the Pats and Jets should only be considered relevant for as long as it takes to be forgotten.
+If last Monday’s Chiefs-Rams game was immediately considered the most memorable regular-season game ever, then Sunday’s tilt between the Pats and Jets should only be considered relevant for as long as it takes to be forgotten.

 The Patriots were penalized a season-high 11 times by a flag-happy crew on Sunday totaling 105 yards, including six within the game’s first quarter-plus.
 That helped contribute to a game pace only the likes of Daisuke Matsuzaka could respect.